The best hotels in Rhodes

 The mistake at the luxury end is booking the expensive Old Town hotels that charge $250+/night for historical atmosphere and deliver a boutique room with no natural light.
 Electra Palace at $185-290/night threads this needle best. genuine Old Town location, real pool, rooms that don't feel like repurposed medieval storage.
 That's the ceiling of what the Old Town can honestly deliver.

-Rhodes's best neighborhoods
+Rhodes's best hotel regions

 Start with Rhodes Town or Lindos if you actually want to experience the island.
 The beach resort strips around Ixia and Faliraki have their place, but you'll eat at the same five tourist menus every night.